 Academic rank.
 Table 7 presents the difference in the level of electronic literacy when the respondents were grouped according to academic rank.
 The table shows the sum of squares of 14.504 between groups and 85.397 for within groups at 3 and 85 degrees of freedom, respectively.
 The p-value of .004 lesser than .05 level of significance shows that there is a significant difference in the respondents’ level of electronic literacy when grouped according to academic rank.

-Based on the Tukey test the difference lies in combination between Instructor vs Assistant Professor with significance level of .002 and between Instructor vs Associate Professor having a significance level of .010 lower than .05 level of significance.
+Based on the Tukey test, the difference lies in combination between Instructor vs Assistant Professor with significance level of .002 and between Instructor vs Associate Professor having a significance level of .010 lower than .05 level of significance.

 Table 7.
 Difference in the level of electronic literacy of when grouped according to academic rank